The twist-three distribution $e^q(x,k_\perp)$ in a light-front model: Results

 \subsection{Fixing the parameters from twist-two parton distributions}

 The parameters of the LFWFs are fixed to reproduce available phenomenological parametrizations for the unpolarized PDF $f_1$.
 In particular, we used the results of the MMHT2014 parametrization~\cite{Harland-Lang:2014zoa} at $Q^2=1$ GeV$^2$, i.e. the same scale of the results from lattice and QCD sum rules.
-The valence-quark contribution to $f_1$ is fitted in the range $x\in(0,1)$, while we limit to $x\in(0.4,1)$ for the fit of the gluon unpolarized PDF .
-In the last case, we did not include lower values of $x$, because in that region our nonperturbative constituent parton model is not able to catch the low-$x$ dynamics of the gluons and, at the same time, the phenomenological parametrizations are not so well constrained at low $x$ and low scales. \\ In the fit procedure, the renormalization constant $f_N$ of the leading-twist DA in Eq.~\eqref{3q-da} and the parameters $\lambda_1^g$, $\lambda_2^g$ and $\lambda_3^g$ of the next-to-leading twist DAs in Eqs.\eqref{3qg-da1}-\eqref{3qg-da3} are considered to be distributed as Gaussian variables with means and standard deviations given by the estimates of the QCD sum rules and lattice calculations.
+The valence-quark contribution to $f_1$ is fitted in the range $x\in(0,1)$, while we limit to $x\in(0.4,1)$ for the fit of the gluon unpolarized PDF.
+In the last case, we did not include lower values of $x$, because in that region our nonperturbative constituent parton model is not able to catch the low-$x$ dynamics of the gluons and, at the same time, the phenomenological parametrizations are not so well constrained at low $x$ and low scales.

+In the fit procedure, the renormalization constant $f_N$ of the leading-twist DA in Eq.~\eqref{3q-da} and the parameters $\lambda_1^g$, $\lambda_2^g$ and $\lambda_3^g$ of the next-to-leading twist DAs in Eqs.~\eqref{3qg-da1}-\eqref{3qg-da3} are considered to be distributed as Gaussian variables with means and standard deviations given by the estimates of the QCD sum rules and lattice calculations.
 The shape parameters $A$ and $B$ in Eq.~\eqref{3q-da} are sampled as uniform variables within a larger range than the error band of the lattice calculations.
-This allows us to have more flexibility to take into account the effects of finite quark and gluon masses.
-The parton masses along with the width of the $k_\perp$ distributions enter only in the parametrization of the functions $\Omega_N$ in Eq.~\eqref{omega-mass}.
+This allows us to having more flexibility to take into account the effects of finite quark and gluon masses.
+The parton masses along with the width of the $\bold{k_\perp}$ distributions enter only in the parametrization of the functions $\Omega_N$ in Eq.~\eqref{omega-mass}.
 The parton masses are fitted with the constraint

 Furthermore, we assume the same width for the $k_\perp$-distributions of the gluon with positive and negative helicity, i.e.